 - Please review the Pre-Transfer Checklist above.

-- Enter your domain in the text field in the center of the page and click Search.
+- Enter your domain in the text field in the center of the page and click Transfer.

 - Enter the EPP Key you received from your current registrar.

-- Read through the Domain Registration Agreement and the Terms of Service and check the box to confirm that you read and agree to the terms and agreement.
+- Once you have read the Domain Registration Agreement and the Terms of Service, check the box to confirm that you agree.

-- After submitting the request you can you will receive an authorization email to the registrant email address on the domain.
-Respond to this accordingly with your confirmation.
+After submitting the request, you will receive an authorization email to the registrant email address on the domain; respond to this accordingly with your confirmation.

 Domain Transfer Authorization Email